Schneider Electric targets environmental hazards in data center security

 “Safety, reliability and availability are the imperatives of critical infrastructure environments.
-Data centres are a strategic asset to organisations, and uptime is paramount for ensuring business continuity.
-As such, we are continuing to see a shift away from reactive toward proactive monitoring to anticipate and stop threats before they happen,” explains Mark Foley, ANZ data centre software leader at Schneider Electric.
+Data Centers are a strategic asset to organisations, and uptime is paramount for ensuring business continuity.
+As such, we are continuing to see a shift away from reactive toward proactive monitoring to anticipate and stop threats before they happen,” explains Mark Foley, ANZ data center software leader at Schneider Electric.

 Schneider Electric states that the solution offers support for APC racks and StruxureWare Data Center Expert, as well as a variety of native support for NetBotz wireless temperature and humidity sensors, while maintaining support for additional sensors such as spot fluid, smoke detection and vibration.
 These features help data center providers rapidly detect hazards.

 “NetBotz 250 addresses our customers’ needs for a more scalable, affordable, simple and efficient way to proactively keep threats at bay, enabling better, and more comprehensive protection of data center systems to avoid the cost of downtime and deliver peace of mind," Foley continues.